-· It requires assumption to be made that were uncertain at the time the estimate was made, and

-Changes in the estimate of difference estimates that could have been selected could have material impact in our results of operations or financial condition.
+- · It requires assumption to be made that were uncertain at the time the estimate was made, and - · Changes in the estimate of difference estimates that could have been selected could have material impact in our results of operations or financial condition.

 Actual results could differ from those estimates and the differences could be material.
-The most significant estimates impact the following transactions or account balances: stock compensation, warrant valuation, impairment of intangibles, dilution caused by ratchets in the warrants and other agreements.
+The most significant estimates impact the following transactions or account balances: stock compensation, liabilities, warrant valuation, impairment of intangibles, fixed assets and projected operating results.